Forest Service, Department of Agriculture.

 (1) A description of the benefiting community, including demographics, and the associated benefits provided by the proposed land acquisition;

-(3) Identification of persons and organizations that support the project and their specific role in establishing and managing the community forest; and
+(3) An identification of persons and organizations that support the project and their specific role in establishing and managing the community forest; and

-(4) A draft Community Forest Plan.
-The eligible entity is encouraged to work with the State Forester or equivalent official of the Indian tribe for technical assistance when developing or updating the Community Forest Plan.
+(4) A draft community forest plan.
+The eligible entity is encouraged to work with the State Forester or equivalent Tribal government official for technical assistance when developing or updating the Community Forest Plan.
 In addition, the eligible entity is encouraged to work with technical specialists, such as professional foresters, recreation specialists, wildlife biologists, or outdoor education specialists, when developing the Community Forest Plan.

 f.
 Information regarding the proposed land acquisition, including:

-(1) A proposed project budget not exceeding $400,000 and any additional funds for technical assistance needs as coordinated with the State Forester or equivalent Indian tribe (§ 230.6 of the final program rule);
+(1) A proposed project budget not exceeding $600,000 and technical assistance needs as coordinated with the State Forester or equivalent Tribal government official (section § 230.6 of the final program rule);

 (2) The status of due diligence, including signed option or purchase and sale agreement, title search, minerals determination, and appraisal;

-(3) Description and status of cost share (secure, pending, commitment letter, etc. (§ 230.6 of the final program rule));
+(3) Description and status of cost share (secure, pending, commitment letter, etc.) (section § 230.6 of the final rule);

 (4) The status of negotiations with participating landowner(s) including purchase options, contracts, and other terms and conditions of sale;